Seteco/Somorrostro/netdata-backends.md

 	# timeout ms = 20000
 ```

-- `enable = yes/no`, enables or disables sending data to a backend
+- `enabled = yes/no`, enables or disables sending data to a backend

 - `type = graphite` or `type = opentsdb`, selects the backend type